All posts

 The Automated Invoice Reminder System

-Here is the system we use to automate invoice reminders for our clients.
-It takes about an hour to set up and runs forever after that.
+Automated invoice reminders are pre-scheduled messages sent to customers at specific intervals before and after an invoice due date, without manual intervention.
+Here is the system we use for our clients.
+It takes about an hour to set up and runs indefinitely after that.

 The Sequence